 A researcher will ask you some general questions about your health and your family's health, addresses where you have lived, and jobs you have held.
 The interview generally takes about 1 hour.
 A researcher can visit you at a place and time that is convenient with you.

-Why do you need mouthwash and blood samples from me?
+Why do you need a mouthwash sample from me?

 If you agree, you will be asked to donate a mouthwash sample.
-A trained person will also take a small blood sample at a time convenient to you.
-These samples will allow DNA to be stored anonymously and used for future research into the biological basis of serious medical conditions.
+This will be stored anonymously and used for future research into the biological basis and treatment of lymphomas.